 Let us discuss some details about natural selection and adaptation before discussing ‘what is the difference between natural selection and adaptation?’.
 Both natural selection and adaptations are part of the evolution of the species.

 Natural selection is a process in which living organisms adapt and change.
 However, all individuals in the population are naturally variable.
-The change occurred by natural selection is a heritable trait of a population over generations.
+The change that occurred by natural selection is a heritable trait of a population over generations.
 Natural selection is the key mechanism of evolution.

 Natural selection is classified in different ways depending on the following factors.

-Adaptation is an evolutionary process that helps the organisms to fit in their environment.
+Adaptation is an evolutionary process that helps organisms to fit in their environment.
 It is generally a process not a Physical state of change.
 The adaptation was described in ancient times by Greek philosophers like Aristotle and Empedocles.
-Adaptation is a continuous process that does not have the final form.
+Adaptation is a continuous process that does not have a final form.